fanfan54/VacationPanel/README.md

 ![Screenshots](https://github.com/fanfan54/VacationPanel/raw/master/screenshots.png "Screenshots")

 ## What is VacationPanel?
-VacationPanel is a full-featured intranet application (you'll need to log in with your account in order to use it) that allows enterprises to manage vacations/paid holidays for their staff.
+VacationPanel is a **full-featured intranet application** (you'll need to log in with your account in order to use it) that allows enterprises to manage vacations/paid holidays for their staff.

-It uses PHP on the Apache2 web server (tested on PHP 5.3.10) and a MySQL database (tested on MySQL 5.5.37) as a backend, and a simple HTML5 front-end (using jQuery plugins, AJAX for some features), styled with Twitter Bootstrap.
+It uses **PHP** on the Apache2 web server (tested on PHP 5.3.10) and a **MySQL** database (tested on MySQL 5.5.37) as a backend, and a simple HTML5 front-end (using jQuery plugins, AJAX for some features), styled with **Twitter Bootstrap**.

 The front-end, and some parts of the code, are in french.

 I wrote it during a 2 weeks internship at [NETLOR SAS](https://www.netlor.fr), a company that develops business applications, e-commerce websites, B2B and B2C solutions since 2000.